flox/floxdocs/docs/concepts/flox-vs-containers.md

 === "Flox"

-    Since [`flox init`][init] creates a `.flox` directory inside your project, you can simply check this directory into source control.
+    Since [`flox init`][init] creates a `.flox` directory inside your project, you can simply check your project directory into source control.
     Anyone with Flox installed can now work on this project with two commands:

     ```bash
-    $ git clone <your repo>
+    $ git clone <your project repo>
     $ flox activate
     ```

-    Any packages not locally cached would be downloaded.
+    Any packages not locally cached would be automatically downloaded.
-    Since the environment produces a lockfile each time it is built, every developer that does a [`flox activate`][activate] with the same lockfile will get the same exact software down to the `git` revisions of the upstream source repositories.
+    Since the Flox environment produces a lockfile each time it is built, every developer that does a [`flox activate`][activate] with the same lockfile will get the same exact software down to the `git` revisions of the upstream source repositories.

-    If your environment doesn't need to be tied to this specific project you could also push the environment to FloxHub with [`flox push`][push].
+    If your Flox environment doesn't need to be tied to this specific project you could also push the environment to FloxHub with [`flox push`][push].
     Then your team would activate the environment as a "remote" environment: